vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 device possession.
 In addition Vipps has implemented a Dynamic Linking according to the requirements.

+Vipps handles both BankID and 3-D Secure for you.

 There is no need for any changes to your (old) Vipps implementation for SCA and PSD2.

 ### How can I use Vipps for different types of payments?